Prag8855/aab/content/guides/moving-to-berlin.md

 - Vodafone, Telekom and O2 stores
 - Saturn and MediaMarkt
+- Aldi and Lidl supermarkets

-To activate a SIM card, you need your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you did not [register your address](/glossary/Anmeldung) yet, the employee might use your temporary address.[^2]
+To activate your SIM card, you need your passport and your [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you don't have a registration certificate, it's not a problem.
+Most store employees just use your temporary address.[^2]

 You can use a SIM card from another [EU](/glossary/European%20Union) country.
-There is no extra fee.
-After some time, you must switch to a German mobile plan.
-Your foreign plan will stop working, unless you return to that country.[^0]
+It will work for a few months with no extra cost.
+After some time, your foreign SIM card might stop working, and you will need a German SIM card.[^0]

 Use [Verivox](/out/verivox-cellphone) to compare cellphone plans.
 I use [Vodafone CallYa](/out/vodafone-callya) since 2015.
 [Aldi Talk](/out/aldi-talk) is another good, cheap option.